It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 You simply:

 The key of course is taking that first step.
-Take our tech career path quiz to find the best option for you, or simply click on any of the roadmaps to get started.
+So if you're still now sure the best option for you, go ahead and take our tech career path quiz right now to find the best option for you.

-Then email me once you’re hired to be a featured success story on the blog 😉.
+Then email me once you’re got that new tech job to be a featured success story on the blog! 😉.